shotgunsoftware/tk-core/docs/descriptor.rst

 Environment Variables
 ===============================================

-A number of different :ref:`environment variables<environment_variables>` exist to help control the behavior of Descriptors.
+A number of different :ref:`environment variables<environment_variables_bundle_cache>` exist to help control the behavior of Descriptors.

 API reference